Qovery/documentation/website/docs/using-qovery/integration/iac/terraform.md

 Customize your configuration

 Qovery provides you with a pre-configuration for your lifecycle job capable to run and deploy your Terraform:
-- **Dockerfile**: you will find a Dockerfile capable to package your manifest/template and run the right Terraform commmand depending on the event triggered (Example: the "start" command executes "Terraform apply ..").
+- **Dockerfile**: you will find a Dockerfile capable to package your manifest/template and run the right Terraform command depending on the event triggered (Example: the "start" command executes "Terraform apply ..").
 Customize this file to match your needs (backend config, additional configuration etc..)
 - **Triggers**: you will find the default triggers and commands based on the default Dockerfile.
 - **Resources**: you will find a default CPU/Memory values capable to run the Terraform CLI on a Kubernetes job
-- **Environment variables**: you will be able to provide the input of your Terraform manifest/template as a TF_VAR file.
+- **Environment variables**: you will be able to provide the input of your Terraform manifest/template as file, which will be stored as an [environment variable as file][docs.using-qovery.configuration.environment-variable#environment-variable-as-file].
 You can also add additional environment variables necessary to run the Terraform commands (like AWS_SECRET_ACCESS_KEY etc..)

 </li>